TanishGowda/HomeHNI-Whatsapp-Intelligence-System/README.md

 3. Load `chat.txt` inside that folder and parse messages
 4. Scan media files (images, videos, docs) in the same folder
 5. Display all messages and media for the date
-6. (Optional) Send the messages to OpenAI and list property-related items
+6. (Optional) Send the messages to OpenAI and identify property-related items
+7. Generate HTML webpages for each identified property listing
+8. (Optional) Send the generated webpages via WhatsApp to contact numbers in the messages

 ### Interactive Example